-- a) a Bachelor's degree in Petroleum Engineering OR an equivalent qualification; OR - b) a Diploma in Petroleum Engineering with a Pass with Credit (at least 60%) of The University of the West Indies.
+- a) a Bachelor's degree in Petroleum Engineering OR a Diploma in Petroleum Engineering with a Pass with Credit (at least 60%) of The University of the West Indies_OR an equivalent qualification for MPhil in Petroleum Engineering - a Bachelor's degree in Petroleum Geoscience, Geoscience, Earth Sciences or Geology OR an equivalent qualification for MPhil in Petroleum Geoscience or Geoscience.

-Graduates in the fields of geology/geophysics, natural sciences, and engineering (other than petroleum engineering) may be required to do qualifying examinations to become eligible for entry into the programme unless such a graduate possesses adequate and practical experience in industry, in which case only Departmental examinations will be required.
+Graduates in the fields of Geology/Geophysics and Engineering (other than Petroleum Engineering) may be required to do qualifying examinations to become eligible for entry into the programme unless such a graduate possesses adequate and practical experience in industry, in which case only Departmental examinations will be required.

+PhD Programmes

-PhD Programmes PhD in Petroleum Engineering PhD in Petroleum Geoscience PhD in Geoscience
+PhD in Petroleum Engineering PhD in Petroleum Geoscience PhD in Geoscience

-The aims and objectives follows in accordance with the MPhil Programmes
+The aims and objectives follow in accordance with the MPhil Programmes

 - 1. The appropriate University and Faculty of Engineering Regulations for the degree of Doctor of Philosophy shall apply. - 2.
-Candidates applying should normally have either: - a) a Master's degree in Petroleum Engineering of The University of the West Indies or an approved University, OR - b) an equivalent qualification.
+Candidates applying should normally have either: - a) a Master's degree in Petroleum Engineering of The University of the West Indies or an approved University, OR an equivalent qualification for PhD in Petroleum Engineering - a Master's degree in Petroleum Geoscience, Geoscience, Earth Sciences, Geology or Geophysics of The University of the West Indies or an approved University OR an equivalent qualification for PhD in Petroleum Geoscience or Geoscience.